Monday, December 23, 2024

 Deputy Minister of Justice Elena Vysotskaya says that the department has already developed appropriate changes to the law, which are being considered in committees of the Verkhovna Rada.
 New mobilization rules may be adopted in January-February 2024, but this does not yet guarantee a solution to the issue.

-“Perhaps now changes will be made in some limited way, for example, in relation to convicts who were already released from prison several years ago or were convicted of certain crimes.
+“Perhaps now, in some limited way, changes will be made, for example, in relation to convicts who were already released from prison several years ago or were convicted of certain crimes.
 Although our position is that it does not matter for what crimes.
 If the sentence has been served and the person is free, we should all treat him like an ordinary person,” the official said.

 This idea is supported by Parliamentary Commissioner for Human Rights Dmitry Lubinets.
 He proposes to provide such an opportunity to prisoners, subject to agreement with the commander of the relevant unit to which he wants to mobilize.
 At the same time, the commissioner admitted that the commander-in-chief of the Armed Forces of Ukraine Valery Zaluzhny “spoke out categorically against it.”